The difference between the right word and the almost right word is the difference between lightning and the lightning bug.

-According to our 2002 Policymaker Survey, both legislators and staff prefer short, one or two page fact sheets.
+According to our policymaker survey, both legislators and staff prefer short, one or two page fact sheets.
 Brief memos were a close second.

-Unfortunately, there was no clear answer from our 2002 Policymaker Survey about a universal means to effectively communicate with policymakers - some prefer emails, some mailings, and some only personal communications.
+Unfortunately, there was no clear answer from our policymaker survey about the best universal means to effectively communicate with policymakers.
+Some prefer emails, some mailings, and some only personal communications.
 Timing or your resources may decide for you.
-If the vote is tomorrow, mailing won't work.
-You may need to enlist someone to go to the Capitol to hand a fact sheet to legislators.
-For an action alert to 100's of advocates, you may not have the money for a mailing and have to rely on phoning or emails.
+If the vote is tomorrow, mailing won’t work.
+You may need to enlist someone to go to the Capitol to hand fact sheets to legislators.
+For an action alert to advocates, you may not have the money for a mailing and have to rely on phoning or emails.

-Informing people about the issue.
-However, only send information when you have something to say.
-Don't send empty, worthless updates, or readers will not open the next one.
+Keep people informed about the issue.
+But only send information when you have something to say.
+Don't send empty updates with nothing new, or readers will not open the next one.

 Find out if your alert or fact sheet got the action you wanted.
 If not, revise your communications strategy.